TailorMS/Gas-Agency-Portal/README.md

-# AmodIndane - Gas Agency Management System
+# AmodIndane - Gas Agency Portal

 AmodIndane is a comprehensive web-based application designed to streamline the daily operations of a gas distribution agency.
 It provides a dual-dashboard system for administrators and members (employees), enabling efficient management of customers, inventory, finances, and user activities.